nicholasjng/ode-explorer/README.md

 This concept may be familiar to users of ML libraries of scikit-learn and Tensorflow, which were the main inspiration behind this.
 You can do many things with callbacks, like logging, broadcasting your solver's intermittent results via websocket, check for NaN values - this is where your creativity comes in!

-The same applies to *metrics*, which are also callables that can be used to compute quantities of interest after each step.
+The same applies to *metrics* (with the corresponding ``Metric`` interface), which are also callables that can be used to compute quantities of interest after each step.
 Possible use cases include distance to a known ODE solution for sanity checking a step function, logging accepted and rejected steps in a step size control setting, or tracking of a first integral in a Hamiltonian system - again, the possibilities are really vast, so try it out!